Ericamov/credit_py/README.md

-# CS50 – Credit
+# CS50 – Credit Card Validator

 ## Description

-This project revisits the _Credit_ exercise from CS50 by implementing the same credit card validator in Python instead of C.
+This project revisits the _Credit_ exercise from CS50 by implementing the same credit card validator in Python instead of C. It verifies whether a credit card number is valid and identifies its type (AMEX, MASTERCARD, or VISA).

 ## How it works